Valley-peak modulation in phase space: a law-invariant VPM and its theta-function structure: Abstract

 \section{Abstract}

-Valley-peak modulation (VPM) was introduced as a metric for quantifying read-noise in deep sub-electron read noise (DSERN) CMOS sensors.
-In the original amplitude-domain definition, VPM is strictly a function of both read noise and quanta exposure, yet Starkey \& Fossum demonstrated exposure-independent approximations that hold in the DSERN regime.
-In this note we show that these approximations are truncations of a wrapped-Gaussian phase-space VPM that is exactly invariant to quanta exposure.
-Starting from the standard Poisson-Gaussian model, we apply a phase mapping that quotients out the integer photoelectron count.
-The resulting phase variable has a wrapped-Gaussian density admitting both lattice-sum and Jacobi theta-function representations parameterized only by the read noise.
-A closed-form expression for the phase-space VPM follows as a theta ratio, and the inverse mapping (read noise as a function of VPM) is expressible using elliptic integrals.
-The existing exposure-independent formulas are recovered as truncations of the lattice sums at the valley and peak.
-A short simulation example illustrates practical computation of VPM in phase space and inversion to recover read noise.
+Valley-peak modulation (VPM) was introduced as a metric for quantifying read noise in deep sub-electron read noise (DSERN) CMOS sensors.
+In the original amplitude-domain definition, VPM depends on both read noise and quanta exposure, yet Starkey \& Fossum demonstrated exposure-independent approximations that hold in the DSERN regime.
+In this note we identify the exposure-invariant object those approximations probe.
+Starting from the standard Poisson--Gaussian model, we apply a phase mapping that quotients out the integer electron count, yielding a wrapped-Gaussian density parameterized only by read noise and admitting both lattice-sum and Jacobi theta-function representations.
+The fundamental exposure-invariant quantity is shown to be the theta ratio $R(\sigma)=\vartheta_4(q)/\vartheta_3(q)$, of which any VPM is a contrast normalization; the existing exposure-independent approximations are then recovered as low-order truncations of the lattice-sum representation of $R$.
+A closed-form inverse expressing read noise in terms of VPM is obtained using elliptic integrals, and a short simulation example illustrates practical estimation of read noise from the VPM in phase space.